VA

 • Client works directly with VA company

-• You lose control of the client relationship
+• You lose control of the client rapport

 • No recurring revenue for your agency